4DModeller/fdmr/README.md

 # 4D Modeller - Spatio-temporal modeling tools for Bayesian Hierarchical Models

-4D-Modeller is a spatio-temporal modeling library that can be applied to problems from micro to mesoscale.
-It includes data visualization tools, finite element mesh building tools, bayesian hierarchical modeling through INLA and inlabru, and model evaluation and assessment tools.
+4D-Modeller is a spatio-temporal modeling library that can be applied to problems at any scale from micro to processes that operate at a global scale.
+It includes data visualization tools, finite element mesh building tools, Bayesian hierarchical modeling based on Bayesian inference packages INLA and inlabru, and model evaluation and assessment tools.

 ## Quickstart